LiamBush5/nets-2130/README.md

 ## Technical Stack

 LingoLoop is built with a React frontend, utilizing JavaScript for the backend, and a SupaBase database to manage and store data.
 Together, these tools provide the necessary infrastructure to handle data collection, analysis, and user engagement seamlessly.

+## Running The Application

+1. Clone the repository.
+Ensure you have the project files in a directory called nets2130.
+2. Install dependencies.
+Run the following command in the project root: yarn install
+3. Add the Supabase library.
+Install the required Supabase package by running: yarn add @supabase/supabase-js
+4. Create a .env file

+In the project root, create a .env file and add the following environment variables:

+NEXT_PUBLIC_SUPABASE_URL=<your-supabase-url>

+NEXT_PUBLIC_SUPABASE_ANON_KEY=<your-anon-key>

+Note: Contact Liam for the correct credentials to use for these values.

+6. Start the application.
+Run the development server using: yarn dev

+8. Access the app.
+Open your browser and navigate to http://localhost:3000 to interact with the application.